• Lymphoedema

 Patients are advised to apply for the Treatment Abroad Scheme.

-Further information and helpful vidoes can be found on the
+Further information and helpful videos can be found on the

 National Lymphoedema Framework Ireland website